ALSETLab/RaPId/README.md

-# iTesla RaPId
+# RaPId

 ## <div id="abstract">Abstract
-iTesla **RaPId**  (a recursive acronym for "Rapid Parameter Identification") utilizes different optimization and simulation technologies to provide a framework for model validation and calibration of any kind of dynamical systems, but specifically catered to power systems.
+**RaPId**  (a recursive acronym for "Rapid Parameter Identification") utilizes different optimization and simulation technologies to provide a framework for model validation and calibration of any kind of dynamical systems, but specifically catered to power systems.
 A quick overview of RaPId can be found [here](https://www.dropbox.com/s/hxu7t77y7hor54j/2015_LV_iTeslaNov_Workshop_Rapid.pdf?dl=0).
 </div>

 ## <div id="contents">Contents